A Unified Multi-Task Semantic Communication System for Multimodal Data: Introduction

 \subsection{Organization and Notations}

 The rest of this paper is organized as follows.
-Section \ref{framework} introduces the framework of U-DeepSC.
-Section III presents a unified codebook designed with a novel domain adaptation loss.
-Section IV develops the task-specific dynamic channel encoder with the selection module.
-The considered tasks and training method are introduced in Section V. Simulation results are presented in Section VI.
-Finally, Section VII concludes this paper.
+Section II introduces the framework of U-DeepSC and the considered tasks.
+Section III presents the detailed architecture of semantic encoder.
+Section IV introduces the dynamic channel encoder and FSM.
+The unified codebook and decoder are introduced in Section V. The masked cross-attention for parallel training and training method are provided in Section VI.
+Simulation results are presented in Section VII.
+Finally, Section VIII concludes this paper.